Danziger Bridge shootings: Shooting on the bridge

 On September 4, 2005, almost a week after Hurricane Katrina struck New Orleans, several New Orleans Police Department (NOPD) officers arrived at the Danziger Bridge.
 The officers involved included Sgt.
 Kenneth Bowen, Sgt.
-Robert Gisevius, Officer Anthony Villavaso, and Officer Robert Faulcon.
-The officers arrived in a Budget rental truck; none of them were in uniform; and they were armed with rifles including AK-47s, at least one of which was unauthorized, and an M4 carbine assault rifle.
-A witness, Kasimir Gaston, described the men as lining up "like at a firing range".
+Robert Gisevius, Officer Anthony Villavaso and Officer Robert Faulcon.
+The officers arrived in a Budget rental truck; none of them were in uniform; and they were armed with rifles including AK-47s, at least one of which was unauthorized, and an M4 carbine.
+A witness, Kasimir Gaston, described the officers as lining up "like at a firing range".
 The officers opened fire without warning on the Bartholomew family and friend, who had been walking to a grocery store and were then sheltering behind a concrete barrier.

 As a result of this initial shooting, 17-year-old James Brissette — a family friend — was killed.
 Four other civilians were wounded.
 Susan Bartholomew's arm was partially shot off and later had to be amputated.
 Her husband, Leonard, was shot in the back, head and foot.
 The Bartholomews' teenage daughter Lesha was shot four times.
 Jose Holmes Jr., a friend of Brissette's, was shot in the abdomen, the hand and the jaw.

-Two brothers who fled the scene, Ronald and Lance Madison, were pursued down the bridge by officers Gisevius and Faulcon in an unmarked state police vehicle.
+Two brothers who fled the scene, Ronald and Lance Madison, were pursued down the bridge by officers Gisevius and Faulcon in an unmarked Louisiana State Police vehicle.
 Faulcon fired his shotgun from the back of the car at Ronald, a developmentally disabled man who later died from his injuries.
-The autopsy found that Ronald Madison sustained seven gunshot wounds, five of them in his back.
+The autopsy found that Ronald sustained seven gunshot wounds, five of them in his back.
 Bowen was later convicted of stomping Madison on the back before he died, though this conviction was overturned for lack of physical evidence.
-Lance Madison was then taken into custody and charged with eight counts of attempting to kill police officers.
+Lance was then taken into custody and charged with eight counts of attempting to kill police officers.
 He was held in custody for three weeks before being released without indictment.

 No weapons were recovered at the scene, and both police and civilian witnesses testified that the victims had been unarmed.
-Later investigation showed that some shots had been fired in the area by trapped residents attempting to attract the attention of rescuers.

 Initial investigation and cover-up

-The NOPD shooters stated that while approaching the Danziger Bridge, they had been fired on by civilians, and were forced to return fire.
+The NOPD shooters stated that while approaching the bridge, they had been fired on by civilians and were forced to return fire.
 Homicide detective Arthur "Archie" Kaufman was made the lead investigator on the case.
 He was later found guilty of conspiring with the defendants to conceal evidence in order to make the shootings appear justified, including fabricating information for his official reports on the case.
 NOPD Lieutenant Michael Lohman also encouraged the officers to "provide false stories about what had precipitated the shooting" and plant a firearm near the scene.